 August 12, 1921 | Part II

 The visits begun as the weather turned.
 The days were still radiantly warm, but night would dismiss the mugginess and usher in chill.
-Theresa and Claire did not have to share a bed as most children in that time; their father had built them a sprawling house with ample space for each girl’s unique imagination.
-Theresa’s room was filled of crafts made with her mother, most clearly demonstrating the ability of her 8 years, while Claire’s was sparse yet fitting.
+Theresa and Clare did not have to share a bed as most children in that time; their father had built them a sprawling house with ample space for each girl’s unique imagination.
+Theresa’s room was filled of crafts made with her mother, most clearly demonstrating the ability of her 8 years, while Clare’s was sparse yet fitting.
 Straight up the stairs, she had her mother’s quilt on her double bed, which barely touched the copper metal frame, her walls decorated with a couple of her grandmother’s doilies and a round mirror above a stone-top vanity.
 Fred began to appear more invested in the family with the change of season.
 He would spend added time indoors and began to keep up the house projects for Anne.
-Claire entered her 6th year.
+Clare entered her 6th year.

-Claire was a project.
+Clare was a project.

 ~~ * ~~